mihailmariusiondev/codechallenge-room-control/README.md

 # 2. Explanation of the decisions I've made

-- Decided to use json-server as a fake backend server because it's easier to set up and gives me all the neccesary endpoints (GET, POST, PATCH, DELETE) based on a json-like structure
+- Decided to use json-server as a fake backend server because it's easier to set up and gives me all the neccesary CRUD actions (GET, POST, PATCH, DELETE) based on a json-like structure

-- Created `@app/@shared/api/<services>` directory so all the API services could be found in there
+- Created `@app/@shared/` directory should contain all the common declarations of the app can be found there (services, components, directives, snippets, pipes)
 - Had to update the model so it matched my needs better.
-First I had this structure and a single `floor.service.ts`:
+First I had this structure and a single `floor.service.ts` (this is the common scenario, where entities are related with each other with foreign keys in the database):

 ```json
 "floors": [